craigdsouza/Shikherverma.github.io/_posts/2018-09-10-Station-wise-hourly-IMD-precipitation-data.md

 The hope here is that creating more shared commons data repositories can help build capacity and break institutional silos.

 Will continue to post updates on this effort below.. stay tuned..

+# Updates
+17th Sep 2018:
+- Added data for June, July, August, 2018 for the ARG and AWS station types.
+- Added code repository that user can use to download data themselves.

+If you do download the data and analyse it mail me so I can understand its usage.
+Likewise if you are familiar with python and can help me archive more data, email me at craigds022@gmail.com